Brandon Lowe Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to allow 122 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Astros pitchers combine to rank 17th in baseball in home runs allowed (125 total, 1.2 per game).

-- In his last appearance on Sunday against the Oakland Athletics, the righty went six innings, allowing two earned runs while surrendering six hits.
+- The righty last appeared on Tuesday against the Texas Rangers, when he threw 4 2/3 innings, allowing three earned runs while giving up six hits.

+- In 13 games this season, the 27-year-old has a 3.62 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .262 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.